 \subsection{Experimental Setup}

-We conduct comprehensive evaluations on a diverse set of models, including proprietary models GPT-4o \citep{DBLP:journals/corr/abs-2410-21276}, Qwen-VL-Max \citep{DBLP:journals/corr/abs-2412-15115}, and open-source models Qwen2.5-VL \citep{DBLP:journals/corr/abs-2412-15115}, Gemma3 \citep{DBLP:journals/corr/abs-2403-05530}, LLaVA-NeXT \citep{DBLP:conf/cvpr/LiuLLL24} Series, and specialized reasoning models QVQ-72B \citep{DBLP:journals/corr/abs-2412-15115}.
-To minimize randomness in model outputs, we set the temperature parameter to 0.
+We conduct evaluations on a diverse set of models, including proprietary models GPT-4o \citep{DBLP:journals/corr/abs-2410-21276}, Qwen-VL-Max \citep{DBLP:journals/corr/abs-2412-15115}, and open-source models Qwen2.5-VL \citep{DBLP:journals/corr/abs-2412-15115}, Gemma3 \citep{DBLP:journals/corr/abs-2403-05530}, LLaVA-NeXT \citep{DBLP:conf/cvpr/LiuLLL24} Series, and specialized reasoning model QVQ-72B \citep{DBLP:journals/corr/abs-2412-15115}.
+To minimize the randomness, we set the temperature parameter to 0.
 For multiple-choice tasks, we investigate various prompting strategies: \textbf{(1) Direct} instructs models to output answers directly; \textbf{(2) CoT} \citep{DBLP:conf/nips/Wei0SBIXCLZ22} elicits step-by-step reasoning paths; \textbf{(3) Descriptive Chain-of-Thought (DCoT)} \citep{DBLP:journals/corr/abs-2311-09193} requires models to generate descriptions before answering; and \textbf{(4) Visualization-of-Thought (VoT)} \citep{DBLP:conf/nips/WuMZ000W24} prompts models to imagine reasoning paths with the instruction ``Visualize the state after each reasoning step.''
 Due to resource constraints, we evaluate Direct prompting for free-form generation tasks.